philoywang/Dem-Data-Collection/README.md

 [**6.
 The Worldwide Governance Indicators**](http://info.worldbank.org/governance/wgi/)

-.The Worldwide Governance Indicators (WGI) project reports aggregate and individual governance indicators for over 200 countries and territories over the period 1996–2020, for six dimensions of governance: Voice and Accountability; Political Stability and Absence of Violence/Terrorism; Government; Effectiveness; Regulatory Quality; Rule of Law; Control of Corruption.These aggregate indicators combine the views of a large number of enterprise, citizen and expert survey respondents in industrial and developing countries.
+>The Worldwide Governance Indicators (WGI) project reports aggregate and individual governance indicators for over 200 countries and territories over the period 1996–2020, for six dimensions of governance: Voice and Accountability; Political Stability and Absence of Violence/Terrorism; Government; Effectiveness; Regulatory Quality; Rule of Law; Control of Corruption.These aggregate indicators combine the views of a large number of enterprise, citizen and expert survey respondents in industrial and developing countries.
 They are based on over 30 individual data sources produced by a variety of survey institutes, think tanks, non-governmental organizations, international organizations, and private sector firms.

 - Codebook: [pdf](https://github.com/philoywang/Dem-Data-Collection/blob/459c3dcf47ce543de0040c65e34dd12770c015d9/Worldwide%20Governance%20Indicators/PublicStataDatasetReadme.pdf)